-Several roadside drains are culverted below and located in the vicinity of the A82/A83 within the scheme extent.
+There may be roadside drains in the vicinity of the A82 within the scheme extent.

-The scheme falls within the 'Cowal and Lomond' groundwater body, which has been classified by SEPA in 2020 as having 'Good' overall condition (SEPA water environmental hub).
-Cowal and Lomond groundwater body is also designated as a Drinking Water Protected Area (Ground).
+The scheme falls within the 'Inverness' and 'Inverness and Ardersier Coastal' groundwater bodies which were both classified by SEPA in 2020 as having 'Good' overall condition (SEPA water environmental hub) and are both designated as a Drinking Water Protected Area (Ground).

-Small areas on the A82 and A83 carriageways and adjacent verges within the scheme extents are recorded as being at high (10% chance of flooding each year) risk of surface water flooding (SEPA Flood Map).
+The A82 carriageway within the scheme extent is not at risk of surface water flooding (SEPA Flood Map).